etc5523-2021/blog-yuwei217/README.md

 # My Blog

-This is the blog of [FILL].
+This is the blog of [Yuwei Jiang].
-The URL of this blog is [FILL].
+The URL of this blog is [ https://etc5523-2021.github.io/blog-yuwei217/].

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Turkey].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [https://etc5523-2021.github.io/blog-yuwei217/posts/2021-09-02-covid-19-in-turkey/].html

 - [ ] Selected a country
 - [ ] Website with R markdown